 The Event Welfare Officer (EWO) is Joanna West.
-The Deputy Event Welfare Officer (DEWO) is Peter Harvey.

-Joanna West will be contactable by any race official via the radio network or by mobile phone where this is deemed more appropriate from the start of the event until 1300hrs on the day.
-Peter Harvey will be contactable by any race offical or by mobile phone where this is deemed more appropriate from 1300hrs to the end of the Regatta.
+Joanna West will be contactable by any race official via the radio network or by mobile phone, where this is deemed more appropriate, from the start of the event until the end of the day.
 If any follow-up to concerns raised on the day is required, Joanna West (EWO) will undertake that task.

-Details of the Event Welfare Officer and Deputy Event Welfare Officer will also be posted at official points around the regatta (Race Control Tent, Boating Marshalls' tent etc).
+Details of the Event Welfare Officer will also be posted at official points around the regatta (Race Control Tent, Boating Marshalls' tent etc).